nmshd/documentation/_docs_use-cases/use-case-consumption-delete-identitymetadata.md

 {% include properties_list.html %}

 [IdentityMetadata]({% link _docs_integrate/data-model-overview.md %}#identitymetadata) is used to store arbitrary auxiliary metadata related to an [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) within the Connector.
-This use case deletes the IdentityMetadata for a given `reference` or a given combination of `reference` and `key` if the IdentityMetadata is equipped with the optional additional `key` identifier.
+This use case deletes the IdentityMetadata for a given `reference` or a given combination of `reference` and `key` if the IdentityMetadata is equipped with the additional `key` identifier.
 As there is at most one IdentityMetadata per `reference` and `key` combination, the IdentityMetadata that can be deleted by this use case is uniquely determined.

 ## Parameters

 - `reference` is the `address` of the Identity about which the IdentityMetadata is to be deleted.
-- `key` is the optional additional identifier of the IdentityMetadata to be deleted.
+- Optionally, `key` is the additional identifier of the IdentityMetadata to be deleted.

 ## On Success